How Do You Like Your Coffee

 • A Cappuccino is 1/3 each of Espresso, steamed milk, and foamed milk.

-• A Latte uses 1/4 of a cup espresso as a base.
+• A Latte uses 1/4 of a cup of espresso as a base.
 Add steamed milk to the 3/4 mark and top with foamed milk.

 • A Mocha Coffee is made with half and half Espresso and rich cocoa topped with steamed milk.
-Sometimes a dollop of whipped cream is added.
+Sometimes, a dollop of whipped cream is added.

 • A Flat White Coffee is made with 1/3 espresso and 2/3 frothed milk.

-• Viennese Coffee is a strong, rich dark coffee.
+• Viennese Coffee is a strong, rich, dark coffee.
 Add cream (and sugar if you like it sweet), topped with a dollop of real whipped cream sweetened with vanilla sugar.

 • A Macchiato Coffee is a double shot of Espresso served in a fancy demi-tasse cup with a spoon on the side.
 It has a separate layer of frothed milk on top rather than mixed in like Cortado Coffee.